bebop scales part 1

 Bebop major scale

-Fig 44 shows the C major bebop scale ascending and descending.
+Fig 44 shows this C major scale ascending and descending.

 Play it in swing 8s with the marked accents on the downbeats.
 Notice how effectively this added note drives the phrase along.